donnerlab1/donnerunity/Readme.md

 # Donner

-Donner is a Lightning pluding for Unity.
+Donner is a Lightning plugin for Unity.
 It uses grpc to communicate with a local [`lnd`](https://github.com/lightningnetwork/lnd) node.

 ## Install